mubie-s/pdsnd_github/README.md

 Post your work on GitHub

 ### Description
-This project is aimed to set-up a repository, create topic branches where changes will be made on the bikeshare.py and README.md Files.
+This project is aimed to set-up a repository ignoring the data files with .gitignore, create topic branches where changes will be made on the bikeshare.py and README.md Files.
 At the end, these branches are merged and pushed up back to the remote repository on GitHub

 ### Files used
-Include the files used
+bikeshare.py
+README.md
+chicago.csv
+new_york_city.csv
+washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.